learn-co-curriculum/redux-action-creators/README.md

 // -> { type: 'ADD_TODO', todo: 'watch netflix' }
 ```

-So essentially by wrapping our action in a function, we are able to easily keep
+So essentially by wrapping our action in a function and passing the payload
-some of the action properties the same, like type, while changing others, like
+as an argument, we are able to easily keep some of the action properties the
+same, like type, while changing others, like todo.
+We would dispatch the
-todo.
-We would dispatch the action in the following way:
+action in the following way:

 ```javascript
 store.dispatch(addTodo('buy groceries'));